MicrosoftDocs/security/zero-trust/user-access-productivity-validate-trust.md

 ### Deployment objectives

+From App protection section of cloud security model for SaaS and PaaS apps:

+Acquisition

+1. Verify registration and certificate.
+2. Register app in tenant.
+3. Restrict user consent operations with an app consent policy.

+Deployment

+1. Azure AD Conditional Access policies: Add app to the list of allowed apps.
+2. Intune: Add app to MAM and APP policies.
+3. Try the app for 30 days in a test tenant.
+4. Sign-off for the app in your production tenant.
+5. First 60 days in production tenant.

+Run state

+1. Monitor Azure AD identity Protection alerts for compromised credentials.
+2. Update Conditional Access and Intune policies as needed.

-Meet these deployment objectives to ensure Zero Trust protection for your apps.
+Meet these deployment objectives to ensure Zero Trust protection for your SaaS and PaaS apps that use Azure AD.

 | Done | Deployment objective | Owner | Documentation |
 |:-------|:-------|:-----|:-----|